The Hitch

 - The named opponent — A real person or institution that holds the opposing view most credibly

-If The Opponent can't mount a serious challenge, the take is too obvious.
-Obvious takes aren't Hitch pieces.
+If The Opponent can't mount a serious challenge, the case is too obvious to open.

 Eight Craft Gates